 You can cushion yourself from the stressors of the coronavirus.
 By doing what you can to support you and your family’s immune system.

 Stress Management is all about reducing our stressors and increasing our resilience.
-Teaching is how to become more resilient to whatever life throws at us.
+Teaching others how to become more stress-resilient to whatever life throws at us.
 In many ways, I am so glad I began studying stress management over 25 years ago.
-It helped cushion me from a very extremely challenging and at time frightening health challenges.
-It helped me deal with so many health and related issues such as threatened eye loss in my twenties.
-It helped me cope with the discrimination and neglect I faced living with a chronic health challenge that was misunderstood.
+It helped cushion me from an extremely challenging and at time frightening health challenges, which include threatened eye loss in my twenties.
+It helped me cope with the discrimination and neglect I faced living with a chronic health condition that was misunderstood.